Question: Should I Get a Video Projector or a Television for my Home Theater?

 Don't Get Bogged Down With The Techie Stuff

 Here is where consumers get bogged down with the terminology and potential choices.
-Where once there was only the good, old-fashioned 25-inch tube TV, now consumers have the choice of not only a dozen sizes from 26-inches to 73-inches, but also have to choose between plasma, LCD, rear projection, and front projection.
+Where once there was only the good, old-fashioned 25-inch tube TV, now consumers have the choice of not only a dozen sizes from 26-inches to 73-inches, but also have to choose between plasma, LCD, and video projection.